wazuh/wazuh-documentation/source/learning-wazuh/hidden-processes.rst

       # service wazuh-agent restart

-Now that you have finished this lab exercise you may be interested in reading the :ref:`Anomaly and Malware detection <manual_anomaly_detection>` section of our documentation in more detail.
+Now that you have finished this lab exercise you may be interested in reading the :ref:`Anomaly and Malware detection <manual_anomaly_detection>` section of our documentation for more details.